LeonKohli/snapsource/README.md

 1. **Plaintext**: A simple text format with clear sections for project structure (if enabled) and file contents.
 2. **Markdown**: A formatted markdown output with code blocks for project structure (if enabled) and file contents.
+3. **XML**: A structured XML format with separate sections for project structure and file contents.

 ## 📋 Requirements